 Myth 3 – Eating at night makes you fat : It does not matter what time of day you eat, as long as you eat only the total calories that you burn each day, you will not gain weight.

-Myth 6 – Cardio is one of the best type of exercise : Traditional cardio only works on the slow twitch muscle fibers in your red muscle, completely ignoring your white muscle super-fast twitch fibers.
+Myth 6 – Cardio is one of the best types of exercise : Traditional cardio only works on the slow-twitch muscle fibers in your red muscle, completely ignoring your white muscle super-fast twitch fibers.

 Myth 10 – Humans Can’t grow new brain cells : You are not born with all of the brain cells you will ever have.
 There is plenty of evidence that the brain continues to produce new cells in at least a few brain regions well into adulthood, through a process called neurogenesis.